Can I Sue the Police for Emotional Distress?

 It is therefore required that the police force treats everyone involved in an investigation with respect and sensitivity.
 Officers need to be able to communicate civilly with victims and their families, and to demonstrate that their complaint or report is being taken seriously and investigated correctly.
 They also need to treat suspects in a considerate manner, as, though they may be collecting evidence against them, UK law acknowledges that those accused of crimes should be considered “innocent until proven guilty”.

-So what can you do if you feel you are not being treated with respect by certain police employees, that they are being purposefully negligent or even causing you anguish deliberately?
+So what can you do if you feel you have been subject to unfair treatment by the police?
+That they are being purposefully negligent or even causing you anguish deliberately?
 Here are a few steps you can take if you wish to sue the police for emotional distress through an actions against the police case:

 1. Seek Out Proper Legal Representation